daaven100/Thesis/README.md

-# Autoencoder-Based Detection of Black-Box Attacks in On-Device Machine Learning
+# Securing On-Device AI From Model Probing Attacks Using Autoencoder-Bsed Anomaly Detection
 ## 1. Overview

-This project explores how autoencoders can be used to detect black-box probing attacks on On-Device Machine Learning (ODML) systems.
+This project shows how autoencoders can be used to detect black-box probing attacks on On-Device Machine Learning (ODML) systems.
 The goal is to identify malicious query sequences that attempt to steal or exploit the model by analyzing output behavior over time.
 We developed a lightweight, anomaly-based defense mechanism that learns patterns of benign query activity and flags sequences that deviate from this behavior.

 This repository includes implementations for both ImageNet and CIFAR-10 classification models, including adversarial testing scenarios.
-It also features a Variational Autoencoder (VAE) designed to generate synthetic benign samples to support training in data-limited environments.
+It also features a Variational Autoencoder (VAE) designed to generate synthetic benign samples to support training for ImageNet.

 Each script has its required dependencies listed at the top of the file.
 Make sure to install them in your environment before running.

-Download the datasets (benign and attack sequences) here:
+You can download the datasets here:

-[Insert Dropbox link here]
-Place the downloaded files in a `data/` folder and update the dataset paths in the scripts as needed.
+Make sure to update the dataset paths in the scripts as needed.

 ## 2. ImageNet & CIFAR-10 Autoencoders

 Both ImageNet and CIFAR-10 pipelines use the same medium-term convolutional autoencoder (AE) architecture, designed to detect anomalies in sequences of model queries.
 The AE monitors 600-query sequences and is trained to reconstruct benign behavior.
-High reconstruction error or stability deviations signal potential attack activity.
+High reconstruction error or stability deviations signal a potential attack.

 Each AE script performs the following:
-- Preprocessing and sliding window sequence generation
+- Preprocessing
 - Training of the autoencoder model
-- Evaluation against multiple decision-based black-box attacks (e.g., HSJA, NES, Square, etc.)
+- Evaluation against multiple black-box attacks
 - An adversarial injection test that simulates hidden attacks within longer benign query streams

 Scripts included: